Hillsborough High School Rowing Club Participation Agreement

 - All rowers should arrive dressed for practice.
 There is no changing permitted in the Boathouse restrooms.

-- Athletes must wear appropriate rowing attire at all times, no underwear, sports bras, or bathing suits are allowed at any time.
+- Dress Code: Athletes must wear appropriate rowing attire at all times, NO underwear/items that look like underwear, sports bras, or bathing suits/ items that look like bathing suits, are allowed at any time.
+Girl's shorts must be 3-inch inseam minimum.

 - Payment Due Dates.
 Members agree to pay dues according to the fee schedule.
 Prior to fee deadlines.
 If payment is not received on the due date, the member or financially responsible party has 72 hours to arrange payment with the club treasurer.
 After 72 hours, the rower will be considered inactive and not be allowed to participate in practice or competitions.
 A $25 assessment will be made on all fees received after the due date.
 Rowers cannot register for the following season until the previous season is paid in full.